 The Buffalo Museum of Science is open daily except for major holidays from 10am to 4pm.
 Students, seniors, and military members get a discount on admission, so don’t forget any applicable ID.

 One of the tastiest pieces of the city’s history comes from the dish that took its name – Buffalo wings.
 These spicy chicken pieces did indeed originate in Buffalo, at a place called Anchor Bar.

 The bar was opened in 1935 by Frank and Teressa Bellissimo.
-Years later, when Frank brought some friends in, he asked Teressa to make some food.
-She didn’t have much in the kitchen but was able to deep fry some chicken wings and season them with butter, cayenne pepper, and some other spices, and served them with blue cheese.
+Years later, when Frank brought some friends in, he asked Teressa to make food.
+She didn’t have much in the kitchen but could deep fry some chicken wings and season them with butter, cayenne pepper, and some other spices, and serve them with blue cheese.

-Many visitors love to visit the Anchor Bar to get wings from the original source, but don’t forget to check out some of the other great eateries serving wings and more in the city.
+Many visitors love to visit the Anchor Bar to get wings from the source but don’t forget to check out some of the other great eateries in the city serving wings and more.
 One tour, called The Wing Ride, will give you the full history of this iconic dish, as well as a full plate of them.